cpt-max/Docs/MonoGame Compute Shader Guide.md

 - Writing to cubemaps, texture arrays, or into specific texture mipmap levels is currently not possible.
 However, you can use the new CopyData() functions for textures as a workaround.
 Write to a regular texture and then copy the data into cubemap faces, mipmap levels, or array slices.
 Since the copying happens on the GPU, it's relatively efficient.
 - When you call GetData() on a structured buffer, where the corresponding struct contains a bool parameter, you will get an exception, telling you that bool is not a blittable type.
 Just use int instead.
+- Type `Matrix` in buffers will not be automatically transposed in HLSL when sending it to the shader, unlike setting a Matrix shader effect parameter.
+As a result, matrices will be the transpose of what you'd expect.
+When setting the data into the buffer in C#, make sure to call `Transpose()` to get the expected results in HLSL.

 <br><br><br>